learnpoint/piko/README.md

 When generating a static site, Piko creates a `site_content.json` file in the `docs` folder that contains an array with page objects.
 The json file can be used to implement search functionality in the browser.

-Each page object contains title, description, url, and content.
+Each page object has four properties: title, description, url, and content.
 Example:

 ```json
 [